rafael-fecha/reactive-event-bus/README.md

 on('GetSomethingMessage').pipe(debounceTime(2000))subscribe(() => {})

 2nd option

-### Developers forget to unsubscribe messages
+Motivation for this option: Developers forget to unsubscribe messages Naturally we are not machines.
+So why not create a subscribe decorator that internally automagically unsubscribes the all messages in the destroy lifecycle disconnectedCallback/ngOnDestroy/componentWillUnmount (depending in which framework is being used) ?

-Naturally we are not machines.
-So why not create a subscribe decorator that internally automagically unsubscribes the all messages in the destroy lifecycle (disconnectedCallback, ngOnDestroy, componentWillUnmount) ?
+The good thing about this option is that the developer does not need to handle the unsubscription of the event as it happens with the on().

 @Subscribe('GetSomethingMessage')
  onGetSomething(config) {
   // do something
 }

-### Additional options when registering to events
+1.1.
+Additional options when registering to events

 In case the developer just want to receive the first data of the subscription,should pass the option: {once: true}.
 So after the first subscription, is automatically unsubscribed.